elchericito/prive-docs/notifications/enabling-transactional-emails.md

 ---
 description: >-
-  Recurly Commerceoffers transactional emails at no additional cost to communicate with subscribers at every stage of their subscription journey.
+  Recurly Commerce offers transactional emails at no additional cost to communicate with subscribers at every stage of their subscription journey.
 These communications are not for marketing purposes.
 ---

 # 📪 Enabling transactional emails

 {% hint style="info" %}
-Recurly Commercerecommends toggling on 4 or more email notifications so your subscribers are always in the loop and customer support inbound is not a headache for your team.
+Recurly Commerce recommends toggling on 4 or more email notifications so your subscribers are always in the loop and customer support inbound is not a headache for your team.
 {% endhint %}

 The following 7 comms are available for email: